microsoft/WindowsAppSDK-Samples/README.md

 ## List of samples

+- [App Lifecycle](Samples/AppLifecycle): These samples demonstrate app instancing using the AppLifecycle APIs.
 - [Resource Management](Samples/ResourceManagement): These samples demonstrates app resource management using the MRT Core APIs.
 - [Text Rendering](Samples/TextRendering): This sample is a gallery of the DWriteCore APIs demonstrating text rendering.
 - [Windowing](Samples/Windowing): This sample demonstrates how to manage app windows using the Windowing APIs.